Covid-19

 Once a company develops what it considers to be a viable vaccine candidate, it must perform a series of tests to ensure the vaccine is both safe and effective.
 Only after these tests are successfully completed will the FDA approve the vaccine for widespread use.
 Following are the primary test phases:

-• Approval: The FDA reviews trial results and decides whether or not to approve the vaccine.
+- Approval: The FDA reviews trial results and decides whether or not to approve the vaccine.
 During a pandemic, a vaccine may receive emergency use authorization before getting formal approval.
-Once a vaccine is licensed, researchers continue to monitor people who receive it to further ensure it’s saf
+Once a vaccine is licensed, researchers continue to monitor people who receive it to further ensure it’s safe and effective.

 If investigators observe worrying symptoms in volunteers, they can put a trial on pause.
 For example, in September, AstraZeneca suspended trials when one volunteer developed a form of transverse myelitis.
 Following an investigation, the company determined the affliction was unrelated to the vaccine and resumed trials.